|

 Manchester, Birmingham, and dozens of other places.
 It is estimated that within

 her lifetime, Phoebe Palmer brought over 25,000 people to faith in Christ.
+Catherine Booth (1829-1890), with her husband, William

 Booth, founded the Christian Revival Association in 1865 and the Salvation Army